 Kenya is pretty dry in August and very pleasantly warm, with comfortable humidity.
 Even though Kenya lies on the equator, the Masai Mara is at an altitude of about 1,500m, so you can expect mid 20s celsius during the day and about 10 at night.
 Early mornings can be quite chilly, so it’s worth bringing a warm top for early starts.

-If you’ve enjoyed reading this article and that the information has been useful.
-If you fancy coming on one of my photography safaris, check out: photography safaris.
+If you’ve enjoyed reading this article and that the information has been useful you might like to come on one of my photography safaris, check out: photography safaris.